Links for Palaeobotanists

 !
 Laboratory of Tree-Ring Research, University of Arizona, Tucson: About Tree Rings.
 Tree-Ring Basics and Resources.

-Wayne´s World, Palomar University, CA The Anatomy of Wood.
+The Anatomy Of Wood.
 Easy to understand website, general macroscopic and microscopic features.

 Carola Wenk, Computer Science Department, University of Texas, San Antonio: Algorithmen für das Crossdating in der Dendrochronologie (PDF, in German).
 See also here (Publications), and there.